chrisa23/Fibrous/README.md

 High performance concurrency library for the .Net platform.
 Fibrous is a fork of Retlang [http://code.google.com/p/retlang/].

-Fibrous is an actor-like framework that uses the concept of Fibers, Ports and Channels as abstractions.
-Fibers represent execution contexts (aka thread/actor/event loop) and Ports represent messaging end points.
-Channels allow decoupling of fiber components.
+Fibrous is an actor-like framework but also a flexible set of concurrency components.
+The main abstractions are Fibers, Ports and Channels.
+Fibers are execution contexts, Ports are messaging end points, and channels are combinations of ports that allow decoupling of fiber components.

 Some of the library benefits:
  - Tiny library that makes multi-threading simple and easy to reason about